Mudlet/deployment-link-probot/README.md

 The bot needs to be set up according to [the probot documentation](https://probot.github.io/docs/deployment/).

 The bot is currently not set up for easy customization of the comment or echo style in the build logs but the places should be easily identified in the source.

-## Mudlet glitch.com instance ##

-Update by copy/pasting all of the file contents as-is from the Github repo.